nbeaver/why-linux-is-better/why-linux-is-better.rst

-By `requiring`_ or encouraging `reboots`_ for installing software or changing configuration, Windows encourages bad habits such as restarting software to make a bug go away, or avoiding certain commands as a work-around, rather than reproducing and reporting bugs.
+By `requiring`_ or encouraging `reboots`_ for installing software or changing configuration, Windows encourages bad habits such as restarting software to make a bug go away, or avoiding using parts of an application as a work-around, rather than reproducing and reporting bugs.

 .. _requiring: http://www.howtogeek.com/182817/htg-explains-why-does-windows-want-to-reboot-so-often/
 .. _reboots: http://www.howtogeek.com/howto/31204/why-do-application-installs-make-you-reboot-and-close-other-apps/

 In the long run, this hurts both proprietary and open-source software running on Windows.
-It is also one reason why developing solely for Windows because of the larger user base may not always be a goo choice.
+It is also one reason why developing solely for Windows because of the larger user base may not always be a good choice.

 --------
 Malware.